aiidateam/qe-tools/docs/getting_started.md

 ```

 But likely, you'll want the structure in the flavor of your favorite Python package.
-You can also do this:
+You can also do this using the `fmt` input:

 ```python
 pw_out.get_output('structure', fmt='ase')